How to Prepare for Medical School Entrance Exams in Serbia

 - Take breaks - it is impossible to study efficiently without allowing yourself to rest.
 We recommend breaking up your study sessions into segments and taking breaks at least once every hour.

 - Review - revisit the materials you've already gone through to ensure you've memorised them.
 Set up tests to check whether you've properly assimilated everything.

 - Reward yourself - you've all heard of the carrot and the stick, right?
-Be sure to motivate yourselves by setting up checkpoints and reward yourself when you fulfill your daily goals.
+Be sure to motivate yourself by setting up checkpoints and reward yourself when you fulfil your daily goals.